 In 1989 East Germany sprang a leak.
 East Germans had always been able to travel to other Soviet states for holiday, but Hungary had opened its borders.
 German vacationers could simply walk into Austria.
 When Gorbachev refused to use Russian forces to support the regime, it fell.
 The first non-Communist Head of State, Manfred Gerlach, belonged to the Liberal Democratic Party.
 The Communist Party tried to transforming into the "Party of Democratic Socialism" (under Hans Modrow), but it soon disappeared and the final executives of East Germany, before reunification, were both from the Christian Democratic Party of West German Chancellor Helmut Kohl.

 On Christman Day 1989, about a month after the destruction of the Berlin Wall, Leonard Bernstein (1918-1990) conducted an East Berlin performance, with an international orchestra, of Beethoven's Ninth Symphony.
 Beethoven, of course, had used Friedrich Schiller's "Ode to Joy," An die Freude, in the fourth movement of the symphony.
 Everyone knew in his day that the title had originally been An die Freiheit, with "freedom" instead of "joy."
 Schiller had toned it down to be less obviously political.
 Bernstein, however, performed the symphony with Freiheit instead of Freude.
 There was no more suitable a monument to the Fall of Communism.
-Bernstein himself passed away within a year.
+Bernstein, who had himself foolishly supported some absurdly radical causes in his day, sadly passed away within a year.

 This table is based on the Regentenlisten und Stammtafeln zur Geschischte Europas, by Michael F. Feldkamp [Philipp Reclam, Stuttgart, 2002, pp.421-422].
 Exit this page by closing its window.
 There are no off-page links here.